 Once you’ve done your research on other venues in the area, you’ll be in a stronger position to know what is possible.
 You could start your negotiation by saying how much you have in your budget, how much you’re hoping to pay and then how much their competitor down the road has quoted you.
 You could put the ball in their court and ask what kind of a discount they could offer you but in taking this approach, you are giving them the control and once they’ve given their offer they might not budge on it.
 Better to ask them for your preferred price and see what they say even if you end up haggling up and down a little.

-Once you have agreed a price, make sure you get it in writing from the venue.
-Only pay the deposit up front, never the full amount and make sure you take out wedding insurance to secure your deposit.
+Once you have agreed a price, ask to have it confirmed in writing from the venue.
+Only pay the deposit up front, never the full amount and always take out wedding insurance to secure your deposit.

-If you’ve fallen head over in heels in love with one venue and will do anything to get it, be careful how much emotion you show.
-If the venue manager can see you have your heart set on it, they know you’ll be less likely to walk to away even if the price stays high!
-Play it cool, and you could get your dream wedding venue for a song.
+And finally, if you’ve fallen head over in heels in love with one venue and will do anything to get it, but know you can’t really afford it, be careful how much emotion you show.
+If the venue manager can see you have your heart set on it, they know you’ll be less likely to walk to away even if the price stays high.
+Play it cool, and you could get your dream wedding venue for less than the usual asking price.
+And the good news is your venue may be only too pleased to make a booking on a day they might otherwise have been empty, making it win-win when you negotiate a discount with your venue.